The fight against harassment in transport

 Île-de-France Mobilité has embarked on an ambitious policy to accelerate train renewals and renovations in the Île-de-France region to improve the regularity of the lines and the comfort of passengers.

-For example, the Régio2N, the train that is currently deployed on line R (Paris-Montereau – Montargis), has 25 surveillance cameras, which allows full coverage of the platforms and indoor passenger spaces.
+For example, the Régio2N, the train that is currently deployed on line R (Paris-Montereau – Montargis), has 25 surveillance cameras, which allows full coverage of platforms and indoor passenger spaces.